poppod56/three-mesh-merger/packages/core/README.md

 - 🎯 **Merge Multiple GLB Files** - Combine any number of 3D models into a single mesh
 - 🔄 **Independent Transforms** - Position, rotate, and scale each model before merging
+- 🎨 **Decal System** - Place customizable decals on models with transform controls
 - 🖼️ **Flexible Texture Atlas** - Choose which texture maps to combine:
   - Albedo/Color maps
   - Normal maps